whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ![obfuscated](screenshots/obfuscated.png)

 Thus, secrets are not secrets anymore :)
-We can easy decrypt the passwords, but need some java coding, just a little.
+We can easily decrypt the passwords, but need some java coding, just a little.
 By the way, what passwords need to be decrypted???

 ### port 5000 or web